 Saba Pasha, PhD, MS Saba Pasha, PhD, MS, is the Director of Orthopaedic Engineering in the Division of Orthopaedics at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Saba Pasha, PhD, MS, is a researcher in the Division of Orthopaedic Surgery at Children's Hospital of Philadelphia.
 She was a postdoctoral scholar at Pennsylvania State University and Hershey Hospital Stroke Center, and previously served as a research assistant at The University of Montreal/St. Justine University Hospital (2008-2012) and Concordia University (2006-2008).
 Education and Training FellowshipOrthopaedic Surgery, Children’s Hospital of Philadelphia, Philadelphia, PA Undergraduate DegreeBSc, Mechanical Engineering - University of Tehran, Tehran, Iran Graduate DegreePhD, Biomedical Engineering - Institute of Biomedical Engineering, University of Montreal, Montreal, Canada MSc, Mechanical Engineering - Concordia University, Montreal, Canada Titles and Academic Titles Director of Orthopaedic Engineering Departments and Services Division of Orthopaedics Research Interests 3D postural analysis of scoliosis Mechanism of the lumbosacral curve development EOS X-ray outcomes Publications Papers2015 Pasha S., Aubin C-É., Labelle H., Mac-Thiong J-M., Parent S. 2015.
 The biomechanical effects of the spinal instrumentation and fusion on the spino-pelvic parameters in adolescent idiopathic scoliosis.
 Clinical Biomechanics Journal.
 2015. doi: 10.1016/j.
 Epub ahead of print.
 2014 Pasha S., Aubin C-É., Parent S., Labelle H., Mac-Thiong J-M. Biomechanical Loading of the Sacrum in Adolescent Idiopathic Scoliosis.
 2014.
 Clinical Biomechanics Journal, 29 (3), 296–303.
 2013 Pasha S., Aubin C-É., Parent S., Labelle H. Mac-Thiong J-M., Three-dimensional spinopelvic relative alignment in adolescent idiopathic scoliosis.
 2013.
 Spine, 39(7): 564-570.
 Abstracts2015 Pasha S., Ho M., Ho-Fung V., Davidson RS.
 Reliability Assessment of the EOS® Imaging in Clinical Evaluation of Lower Limb Deformity.
 University of Pennsylvania Orthopedic Journal.
 2015.
 25: 45-47.
 2014 Grigoriou E., Pasha S., Dormans JP.
 EOS Imaging: Insight into this emerging musculoskeletal imaging system.
 University of Pennsylvania Orthopedic Journal.
 2014.
 24: 70-3.
 Posters and Presentations2015 Pasha S., Cahill P. J., Flynn J. M. 2015.
 3D spino-pelvic parameters associated with postural balance in adolescent idiopathic scoliosis.
 Orthopedic research society.
 Philadelphia.
 Pasha S., Ho-Fung V., Davidson R., 2015.
 Low dose upright assessment of lower limb deformity.
 International Limb Lengthening and Reconstruction Society.
 2014 Pasha S., Aubin C-É., Labelle H., Mac-Thiong J-M., Parent S. 2014.
 Mathematical method in estimation of the 3D position of the center of mass in adolescent idiopathic scoliosis.
 International Meeting on Advanced Spinal Technology (IMAST).
-Awards and Honors 2014, Travel award, Postdoctoral Association, University of Pennsylvania 2012, Travel award, Virtual Physiological Human Study Group, Barcelona, Spain 2007-2008, International Graduate Students Award, Concordia University Editorial and Academic Positions Editorial Positions 2014, Ad Hoc reviewer for American Society of Mechanical Engineering 2014-present, Reviewer for orthopaedic research society Leadership and Memberships Memberships in Professional Organizations 2014-present, Scoliosis Research Society 2014-present, Orthopaedic Research Society 2013-present, Setting scoliosis straight foundation Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Awards and Honors 2014, Travel award, Postdoctoral Association, University of Pennsylvania 2012, Travel award, Virtual Physiological Human Study Group, Barcelona, Spain 2007-2008, International Graduate Students Award, Concordia University Editorial and Academic Positions Editorial Positions 2014, Ad Hoc reviewer for American Society of Mechanical Engineering 2014-present, Reviewer for orthopaedic research society Leadership and Memberships Memberships in Professional Organizations 2014-present, Scoliosis Research Society 2014-present, Orthopaedic Research Society 2013-present, Setting scoliosis straight foundation Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.